 Not necessarily!
 A 400cc bike like the Kawasaki Ninja 400 offers a great balance of power and control, making it a popular choice for beginners.

 Absolutely.
-A safety course teaches important riding skills, increases your confidence and enhances safety on the road.
+A safety course teaches important riding skills, such as using hand signals to communicate with other riders, increases your confidence and enhances safety on the road.